ccloquet/horeca_registry/README.md

 **Security guarantees**
  1. the data are stored encrypted, and are solely decryptable with a private key, that could be shared between the place owner and the tracing centre
  2. the owner can also install the app on a private server
+ 3. random data are added so that it is not possible to infer the frequentation of the place from the encrypted data

 ----------------------------------------------------------